Plan Your Visit

 What are your hours?

 Rowley Creek Farm is a year round destination, however farm hours are limited to special events during the fall and winter.
-During the lavender season, the Lavender Goods Farm Boutique will be open Tuesday-Saturday 10am-6pm.
+During the lavender season, the Lavender Goods Farm Shop will be open Tuesday-Saturday 10am-6pm.
 The farm is closed Sunday-Monday.
 Off-season hours will be by appointment only.
 Our lavender products and honey will also be available off-season at local craft shows, area farm events and by appointment on the farm.

 Can I take pictures at your farm?